FacilMap/Leaflet.DraggableLines/README.md

   should be enabled for this layer.
 This is called for all existing Polyline layers when `enable()` is called on the `L.DraggableLines` object, and for any Polyline that is added to the map while it is enabled.
   By default this returns true for all Polylines that have `interactive: true`.
-* `icon`: An instance of `L.Icon` that should be used for draggable points on the line.
-Defaults to a blue marker.
-If you want draggable points to be invisible but still draggable, you need to pass an invisible icon with the desired dimensions of the draggable area here.
-* `startIcon`: An instance of `L.Icon` that should be used for the start point of the line (not applicable for polygons).
+* `startIcon`: An instance of `L.Icon` that should be used for the draggable marker at the start point of a line (not applicable for polygons).
 Defaults to a green marker.
-* `endIcon`: An instance of `L.Icon` that should be used for the end point of the line (not applicable for polygons).
+* `endIcon`: An instance of `L.Icon` that should be used for the draggable marker at the end point of the line (not applicable for polygons).
 Defaults to a red marker.
+* `viaIcon`: An instance of `L.Icon` that should be used for draggable points on the line that are not the start point or end point.
+  Defaults to a blue marker.
 * `dragIcon`: An instance of `L.Icon` that should be used for the temporary marker that appears while you hover and drag a line.
   Defaults to a blue marker.
+* `plusIcon`: An instance of `L.Icon` that should be used for the plus icon before the start and after the end of draggable lines.
+  Defaults to a circle with a + inside.
+Has no effect if `allowExtendingLine` is `false`.
 * `allowExtendingLine`: If `true` (default), users are allowed to drag the line in a way that adds additional points before the first point and after the last point.
+This will add draggable plus icons before the start and after the end of each line.
 Has no effect on Polygons.

+**Note:** If you want to enable dragging behaviour without showing any drag markers, you need to pass an invisible icon with the dimensions of the desired draggable areas.

 ### Events

+These events are fired on the `L.DraggableLines` instance.

 #### `dragstart`, `drag`, `dragend`